camilla-eldridge/Antigenic-annotation-pipeline/README.md

 <br /> <br /> <br />
 ## Notes on usage and requirements
-This pipeline relies on a number of scripts which can be found in this repository and in the Sequence-tools repository.
+This pipeline relies on a number of scripts which can be found in this repository and in the Sequence-tools repository.<br /> <br /> <br />
 To run `Antigenic-annotation.sh` you will need:

  * `extract_exonerate.py`